oookevin53/Clever_Capsaicin/README.md

 ![alt text](https://github.com/oookevin53/Clever_Capsaicin/blob/master/images/common_sauces.png "Look familiar?")

 I recently discovered a Youtube series called "Hot Ones."
-The underlying theme of the show is an interview of celebrities while eating chicken wings covered in hot sauce that becomes progressively hotter and hotter.
+The underlying theme of the show is an interview of celebrities while eating chicken wings covered in hot sauce that become progressively hotter and hotter.
 It was only natural me to open this Pandora's box as the show had introduced many new "artisanal" sauces I had never seen before.

 <img src="https://github.com/oookevin53/Clever_Capsaicin/blob/master/images/hot_ones.png" width="250" />